 - Folks who want a very high dose of glutamine compared to many other top options on the market.

-- People who would prefer taking a capsule than a powder.
+- People who would prefer taking a capsule in place of a powder.

-- Those who prefer their supplements having a flavor.
+- Those who prefer to consume powder supplements that have a flavor to them.

 [Related: Could Baking Soda Be The Best Workout Supplement You’ve Never Tried?]